 sexual violence and sexual harassment.

-Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, SCHOOL NAME will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Research indicates that young people rarely disclose child on child abuse and that if they do, it is likely to be to their friends.
+Therefore, St Joseph’swill also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.
+Any concerns, disclosures or allegations of child on child abuse in any form should be referred to the DSL.
+Where a concern regarding child on child abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.

 Working with external agencies the school will respond to the unacceptable behaviour.
-If a pupil’s behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
+If a pupil’s behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-School must detail here:
+At St Joseph’s we provide separate toilet facilities for girls and boys.
+Year 5 and above girls and boys change separately.
+All children can change in a completely separate private area if they wish.

-• procedures to minimise the risk of peer-on-peer abuse;
+At St Joseph’s all concerns are listened to, taken seriously and acted upon.
+All concerns are recorded on CPOMS and referred to MASH or the police as appropriate.

-• the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously;
+Throughout any allegations both victim and perpetrator will be supported and treated with respect and dignity.

-• how allegations of peer-on-peer abuse will be recorded, investigated and dealt with;
+Children who are lesbian, gay, bi or trans (LGBT)

-• clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported;
+Children who are LGBT can be targeted by other children and in some cases, a child who is perceived by others to the LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.

-The school must ensure that Peer-on-Peer abuse is referenced in its Behaviour Policy
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Therefore, St Joseph’s staff endeavour to provide a safe space for them to speak out or to share concerns with members of staff.

 Sharing Nudes and Semi-Nudes (previously known as sexting)

 In cases where nudes or semi nudes have been shared, we follow the guidance given to schools and colleges by the Council for Internet Safety (UKCIS): Sharing Nudes and Semi Nudes (December 2020)